canonic-epicure/KiokuJS/README.md

 DESCRIPTION
 ===========

-`JiojuDB` is a stub for JSAN modules.
+`KiokuJS` is a stub for JSAN modules.